Computer Fraud and Abuse Act

-At the law firm of Syverson, Lesowitz & Gebelin, LLP, Erik Syverson practices Internet and intellectual property law.
+At The Syverson Law Firm, Erik Syverson practices Internet and intellectual property law.
 Mr. Syverson and our legal team are experienced in representing businesses in Computer Fraud and Abuse Act civil lawsuits.
 Often these lawsuits include additional claims for misappropriation of trade secrets and violations of the Stored Communications Act.
 If your business has been put at risk from unauthorized third party access to your computer network, we are able to provide experienced litigation representation in order to protect intellectual property and proprietary data.
 Mr. Syverson is a commercial and internet litigator handling CFAA litigation throughout the country.
 Contact our law firm today to discuss retention for your civil litigation matter.Computer Fraud and Abuse Act Civil Litigation Claims

 The CFAA is a federal statute enacted by Congress to reduce incidents of hacking into the computer networks of the federal government, financial institutions and computers used in interstate commerce.
 It is this last prong that has greatly expanded the Act’s application as virtually any computer in the internet age is used in interstate commerce.
 We have extensive experience representing plaintiffs in CFAA lawsuits.
 Typically, our clients are businesses that have had individual computers, servers or email networks hacked by competitors or former employees.